ac cpmpressor not emgaging

 #1.
 Damaged Wiring or Blown Fuse

 The air conditioning system in vehicles is a mechanical part.
 But this air conditioner system also has some electrical functions, such as magnet coil.
+The biggest reason for AC clutch not engaging in vehicles is damaged wiring or power supply fuse blown.

 Because due to damaged wiring or blown fuse, power supply is not supplied to the magnet coil and the magnet coil stops making magnet.
 Due to this, the AC clutch does not engage with the rotational pulley of the compressor.